 Read the reviews, check out the menus and pictures from the host’s past parties and then decide if the price is right to book!
 It’s comparable to going to dinner in a restaurant and you still get ‘waited on’ as if you are in a restaurant.
 However one big difference is that these dinners are meant to be social, so you are normally seated at a communal table and encouraged to meet your fellow diners.
 Sometimes alcohol is provided with the prices and sometimes you bring your own.
 You can interact with the host before hand too if it makes you feel more comfortable about eating in a stranger’s home.

-Bookalokal – locals host guests in their own home for a dinner party.
-The one I went to in Brussels Belgium was a combination of expats, locals, and travelers.
+I tried this out in Brussels for the first time.
+The guests were a combination of expats, locals, and travelers.
 I had a great time at the dinner meeting new people and swapping stories over more than a few beers!
 I walked away with new recipes, knowledge on what beer to order in restaurants, restaurant recommendations, sites to see, ideas for neighborhoods to check out, email addresses of new friends – and a very full stomach.

 “Closed door” restaurants are also popping up all over these days in large cities.
 And they are extremely popular in Buenos Aires.
 These are basically eating experiences in people’s private homes.
 Not exactly a restaurant, and not exactly a dinner party among friends.
 However it is a great way to have some amazing food, experience local living, and meet a bunch of other people – locals and travelers alike.
 Some of these have communal tables and some are set up more like a restaurant with multiple tables and reservations – but held in a person’s home.
 I went to one in Buenos Aires called Casa Salt Shaker.
 It was communal, but it also felt a bit more like a restaurant as the host/chef didn’t sit and eat with us.